-Foreign businesses historically have looked to the U.S. capital markets as an important source of financing.
-Although the global financial marketplace has been significantly impacted by financial uncertainty, the COVID-19 pandemic, and the Russian invasion of Ukraine, which will continue to evolve in unforeseen ways, the U.S. market remains one of the most robust and deepest financial markets in the world.
-While opportunities within local and alternative international markets expand, non-U.S. companies continue to seek access to the expansive investor base provided by the U.S. capital markets through new securities offerings, both public and private, as well as through stock exchange listings and sponsored American depositary receipt programs.
+Foreign businesses have historically looked to the United States capital markets as an important source of financing.
+Although the global financial marketplace has been significantly impacted by financial uncertainty, pandemics, the impacts of severe weather events, and global conflicts, the U.S. market remains one of the most robust and deepest financial markets in the world.
+While opportunities within local and alternative international markets continue to develop, non-U.S. companies continue to seek access to the U.S. capital markets and its expansive investor base through securities offerings, both public and private, as well as through stock exchange listings and sponsored American depositary receipt programs.